The Inverted-U Theory | Yerkes-Dodson Law

 Stress at the right amount can help you generate the energy you need to prepare and give a lively presentation, but too much might make it difficult to concentrate and recall what you want to say.
 We require exactly the perfect amount of energy to perform at our best.

 The optimal quantity for peak performance varies from person to person and with time for each person.
 Depending on the work, the optimum level changes as well.
 You can typically manage with a wider variety of arousal levels when working on relatively easy tasks.
-Even for jobs demanding a limited focus or stamina, pressure can be beneficial.
+Even for jobs demanding limited focus or stamina, pressure can be beneficial.